What happens if you outlive your life insurance term?

 Buying another policy

-If you decide that taking out a new life insurance policy is the best option for you, you should bear in mind that your premiums are likely to be higher than they were for your original policy now that you’re older.
+If you decide that taking out a new life insurance policy is the best option for you, you should bear in mind that all things being equal, your premiums are likely to be higher than they were for your original policy now that you’re older.

 As with all new policies, you’ll need to complete a full application before we can determine whether we can offer you cover.
 This includes a full medical and lifestyle assessment.